andrakis/node-lithp/README.md

 is accomplished through the use of native Lithp [modules](https://github.com/andrakis/node-lithp/tree/master/modules) and some powerful builtin functions allowing use of native Node.js modules.

-The [readfile example](https://github.com/andrakis/node-lithp/blob/master/samples/readfile.lithp) demonstrates all of the above features, importing the
-Node.js `fs` module, and calling `fs.readFileSync` and `fs.readFile` using a callback and a Lithp function to print the results.

 The [main interpreter](https://github.com/andrakis/node-lithp/blob/master/lib/interpreter.js) is around 270 lines of sparse code.
 This size would be even lower without the debug statements and detailed comments.